nickbrandt/GitLab/doc/api/labels.md

 # Labels API **(FREE)**

-Insteract with [labels](../user/project/labels.md) using the REST API.
+Interact with [labels](../user/project/labels.md) using the REST API.

 NOTE:
 The `description_html` - was added to response JSON in [GitLab 12.7](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/21413).